-Finally, in addition to these factors, it may simply be the case that non-positional models simply correspond better to human cognitive processes than positional ones do, either because humans do not take absolute position into account, because they compute conditional rather than joint probabilities, or some combination of these.
-More detailed investigation using tools such as the UCIPC will be useful in teasing these factors apart.
+Finally, in addition to these factors, it may simply be the case that relative positional models correspond better to human cognitive processes than absolute positional ones do, either because humans do not take absolute position into account, because they compute conditional rather than joint probabilities, because they are biased to prefer shorter words (e.g. Goldwater et al. 2009, Johnson et al. 2015), or some combination of these.
+A more detailed investigation using tools such as the UCIPC will be useful in teasing these factors apart.

 These results have important implications.
-First, positional metrics of phonotactics, at least as currently implemented, do not predict human phonotactic generalization as well as non-positional metrics: the non-positional metrics outperform the positional ones in every case.
-This suggests that the positional metrics used by many phonotactic calculators, including the popular Phonotactic Probability Calculator (Vitevitch & Luce 2004), may not be the most suitable for modeling human acceptability judgments.
+First, absolute positional metrics of phonotactics, at least as currently implemented, do not predict human phonotactic generalization as well as relative positional metrics: the relative positional metrics outperform the absolute positional ones in every case.
+This suggests that the absolute positional metrics used by many phonotactic calculators, including the popular Phonotactic Probability Calculator (Vitevitch & Luce 2004), may not be the most suitable for modeling human acceptability judgments.

 Second, it is generally the case that models that take token frequency into account perform more poorly than models that don't: this is somewhat less clear cut, however.
-Further research is needed to determine the extent to which speakers are sensitive to token frequency when forming phonotactic judgments.
+The greater utility of type (vs. token) frequency to model human behavior has also reported in other domains besides phonotactic judgements (Albright 2002; Albright and Hayes 2003; Bybee 1995, 2001; Goldwater 2007; Hayes & Londe 2006; Hayes & Wilson, 2008; Pierrehumbert, 2001; Richtsmeier, 2011).
+Further research is needed to determine the circumstances under which speakers are sensitive to token frequency when forming phonotactic judgments, and in language processing more generally (e.g., Conrad, Carreiras & Jacobs, 2008; del Pardo Martin, Ernestus & Baayen, 2004; Ellis, 2002; Endress & Hauser, 2011).

 Finally, smoothed models generally outperform unsmoothed models.
 This is not surprising: speakers do not judge words containing unattested sequences as totally unacceptable.
 It is important to note, however, that the add-one smoothing used in these models is rather coarse, assigning each unattested sequence the same pseudo-count.
-It has been well established in linguistic research that speakers generalize to unattested sequences based on their similarity to existing sequences in the language (e.g. Chomsky & Halle 1965, Hayes & Wilson 2008, Wilson & Gallagher 2018, Dai et al. 2023, a.o.).
+It has been well established in linguistic research that speakers generalize to unattested sequences based on their similarity to existing sequences in the language (e.g. Chomsky & Halle 1965, 1968, Hayes & Wilson 2008, Wilson & Gallagher 2018, Dai et al. 2023, a.o.).
 More robust smoothing metrics that can capture these differences would be valuable but are beyond the scope of the current paper.